Supporting the needs of minority, women and Small Businesses

 MWSBE Disparity Study

 In accordance with recommendations made by the Minority Women and Small Business Programs Evaluation Citizen Committee, the County, City, and Blueprint conducted a disparity study review to identify disparity in contracting.
-Disparity studies are performed to serve as the evidentiary basis for continued race/gender based programs with the overall objective to determine if a “compelling interest” to maintain programs to provide procurement opportunities to minority and woman-owned businesses exists.
+Disparity studies are performed to serve as the evidentiary basis for continued race/gender-based programs with the overall objective to determine if a “compelling interest” to maintain programs to provide procurement opportunities to minority and women-owned businesses exist.
 Following acceptance of the 2019 Disparity Study, all three entities adopted the MWSBE Policy to govern their supplier diversity efforts.

 Small Business Assistance

 Our partners at the Small Business Development Center at FAMU offer assistance to new and existing small business owners during every phase of the business life cycle by evaluating business ideas, developing a business plan, and exploring financing options.
 The FAMU SBDC consultants offer these business development services at no cost to the client.

 READY TO GET CERTIFIED?

 In today’s competitive business landscape, a Minority, Women & Small Business Enterprise (MWSBE) certification sets your business apart from the rest.
 The Office of Economic Vitality MWSBE Division is committed to elevating businesses through certifications and ensuring vendors are trained and ready to do business with the City of Tallahassee, Leon County, and Blueprint Intergovernmental Agency.
 Certifying businesses in our community is an important step to equipping MWSBEs with the resources necessary to navigate and compete in today’s marketplace.